|

 image quality of a GR1 is not much different that that of a film SLR because the GR1 has a lens that is similar in quality

+to that of an SLR.
 The GR Digital 2 has the benefit of a high optical quality lens, however, its sensor is much

 smaller than that of a high quality digital SLR.
 It simply doesn't have the sensor hardware to produce the highest quality

+digital images.
 This is really too bad, because everything else about this camera is focused on image

 quality.
 And, while the GR Digital 2 does provide pretty good image quality, it really isn't a whole lot better than

+other small digital point and shoot cameras on the market and is markedly inferior to a good DSLR.
 The Ricoh GR Digital 2 is a decent camera.
 The excellent ergonomics, light weight, RAW capability, wide lens, and

 other features are great.
 However, the pictures it takes aren't quite as sharp as I wish they were.
 Particularly